Blanket Size Chart and Dimensions Guide

 2. Lapghan Blanket Size

-The lapghan is sized at 36 inches wide and 48 inches long - its purpose is to provide comfort as a lap blanket.
+The Lapghan is sized at 36 inches wide and 48 inches long - its purpose is to provide comfort as a lap blanket.
 You'll find it is popular with wheelchair users, bedridden people, or hospice patients.
 But really, anyone can use it.

 lapghan blanket size